 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard household fixture that we all are using every day.
-We tend to think of its use for granted, however it’s important to remember that it’s no garbage can.
-There are some things that should not go down the drain since they can cause blockage in the drain or damage the sewer pipe.
+Toilets are a typical household fixture that we all are using every day.
+We tend to think of the convenience of it for granted, however it’s important to remember that it’s no garbage can.
+Certain things shouldn’t to be flushed into the drain as they can cause blockage in the drain or damage the sewer pipe.

 Key Takeaways

-- Don’t flush certain items in the toilet, as they can cause blockages in the drain, or cause the damage of sewer lines.
+- Avoid flushing certain things in the toilet, as they could cause blockages in the drain or damage to sewer pipes.

 - Baby wipes